 Traditional Anglican worship is like entering a new culture.
 It takes time to learn it and feel comfortable in it, but the rewards are great!
 In time you will find that your spiritual life is more solid, resilient and your ability to combat sin will improve as well.
 The ultimate aim of this sort of worship is to make us holy, more than making us momentarily happy or satisfied.

 Anglican worship is also more deeply grounded in scripture.
 You will hear more scripture read in our service than in just about any other church setting.
-There is a much greater emphasis on doctrine too, which helps keep your faith on track.
+There is a deep emphasis on doctrine too, which helps keep your faith on track.
 At the end of the day, we want you to develop a strong faith that goes beyond Sunday morning, a faith that is alive, strong and rich.